exentio/koyomi-keyboard-adapter/README.md

 pushed to the mainstream QMK repo.
 The only supported layout for now is the JIS (Japanese) one on the first gen Vaio P, but it's merely a matter of reversing the matrix and changing the pins and layouts in the QMK config as necessary.

+Since the adapter's only concern is the keyboard, a header breaks out the
+following:
++ Lid detection sensor
++ Power switch
++ Power LED
++ Charging LED
++ Standby LED
++ WiFi switch
++ WiFi LED
++ Disk activity LED
++ Scroll lock LED (due to lack of GPIOs)

 The keyboard connector is made by Panasonic, and the model number is `AXK750147G`, bear in mind that the connector can connect in both ways, check